The Limits to Learning a Diffusion Model: Numerical Results

 \subsection{Working Around the Limits to Learning in the COVID-19 Pandemic}

-Our theory demonstrates that if we are to produce a valuable forecast early in a diffusion, we must rely on an estimator that places an informative bias on the effective population parameter, $N$.
-Here we briefly describe a heuristic to construct such a biased estimator that we used to produce one of the first broadly available county-level forecasts for COVID-19.
+One approach to bypass the limits of learning is to rely on an estimator that places an informative prior on the effective population parameter, $N$.
+Here we briefly describe a heuristic that used this idea, which was used to produce one of the first broadly available county-level forecasts for COVID-19.

-As above, we would like to forecast infections $C_{i}[t]$ for a set of regions $i \in \mathcal{I}$.
+As above, we would like to forecast infections for a set of regions $i \in \mathcal{I}$.
 Recall that the effective population $N_i$ for region $i$ is the product of the actual population of the region (which is obviously known) and the fraction of infections that are actually observed (which is not).
-To arrive at a useful bias for $N_i$, we exploit hetereogeneity in the timing of infections in each region.
-Specifically, infections start at different times in each region, and we typically have access to some set $P[t] \subseteq \mathcal{I}$ of regions that have already experienced enough infections to reliably estimate $N_{i}$ for $i \in P[t]$ via MLE.
-At a high level, our strategy will be to identify the set $P[t]$, estimate $N_{i}$ for $i \in P[t]$, then extrapolate these estimates (e.g., via matching on region-level covariates) to obtain $N_{i}$ for $i \notin P[t]$.
-We describe this methodology in detail in Appendix~\ref{sec:app:covariates}.
+To arrive at a useful bias for $N_i$, we exploit hetereogeneity in the timing of infections in each region and use a `two-stage estimation' method.
+Specifically, infections start at different times in each region, and we typically have access to some set $Q[t] \subseteq \mathcal{I}$ of regions that have \textit{already experienced enough infections to reliably estimate} $N_{i}$ for $i \in Q[t]$.
+At a high level, our strategy will be to identify the set $Q[t]$, estimate $N_{i}$ for $i \in Q[t]$, then extrapolate these estimates (e.g., via matching on region-level covariates) to obtain $N_{i}$ for $i \notin Q[t]$.
+We describe this methodology briefly in the following section, as well as in detail in Appendix~\ref{sec:prior}.

-To identify the set $P[t]$ of regions for which the variance of $\hat{N}$ may be small, we simply look for regions that have passed its peak rate of new infections.
-Concretely, we define $P[t]$ as: